Hunter-Open-Source-Club/Constitution/constitution.md

 The name of this organization will be Hunter's **Open Source Club** or **OSC**.

-The Hunter **Association for the Advancement of Free, Libre, and Open Source Software** was suggested, but discarded because of its verbosity.
+The Hunter **Association for the Advancement of Free, Libre, and Open Source Software** was suggested, but ultimately discarded because of its verbosity.
 Before it, Hunter's **Free Software Club** was suggested, but discarded because it is not inclusive of permissive licenses, and suffers from the ambiguity: free might be misinterpreted to be free of charge instead of software **free**dom.

-\marginpar{To not stray far from the topic, this distinction is clarified in *Article IX Ideology*.}
+\marginpar{To not stray far from the topic, this distinction is clarified in Article IX Ideology.}

 ## Article II Purpose